NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 Where `\\fsx-server\myshare` is the UNC path or mapped drive letter to the share/volume root.

-The script supports the following options: o Path -  UNC path or mapped drive letter to the share/volume root, e.g. \\fsx-server\myshare o ThreadCount -  Number of files to read in parallel.
-Default 8. o BlockSizeMB -  Block size in MB used for the out-of-order reads.
-Default 2 o ReadMethod - 'Reverse' (read blocks back-to-front) or 'Random' (shuffle block order).
-Default is 'Reverse'. o BatchSize -  How many files to queue at once before waiting for that batch to finish.
+The script supports the following options:

+* Path -  UNC path or mapped drive letter to the share/volume root, e.g. \\fsx-server\myshare
+* ThreadCount -  Number of files to read in parallel.
+Default 8.
+* BlockSizeMB -  Block size in MB used for the out-of-order reads.
+Default 2
+* ReadMethod - 'Reverse' (read blocks back-to-front) or 'Random' (shuffle block order).
+Default is 'Reverse'.
+* BatchSize -  How many files to queue at once before waiting for that batch to finish.
     Bounds memory usage on volumes with very large file counts.
 Default is ThreadCount * 4.

 ## Finishing Step